karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_Generator/doc/pages/lkagen-configuration-example.md

         # The available values are:
         # - database
         type: database
-        # More options, depending on the success handler type
-        ?options: []

     # Bool.
 Optional.
 Defaults to true.
     # Whether to use the multiplier mode on has tables.